node-webrtc/node-webrtc/README.md

 * ~~Only RTP data channels are supported at the moment.
 There's an open issue in `libjingle` and I'm working on fixing it so that I can enable SCTP data channels.
 See [#5](https://github.com/modeswitch/node-webrtc/issues/5) for more details.~~ SCTP data channels are supported now!

-* You will need to use the latest version of Chrome and launch it with `--enable-data-channels`.
+* You will need to use the latest development version of Chrome and launch it with `--enable-data-channels`.

 * ~~Firefox is not yet supported due to lack of SCTP data channel support (see above).~~ Both Firefox and newer versions of Chrome are supported.